qwx9/notes/net/algorithms/text/exact.index.md

 ### Complexity

-For m occurrences of W, at node v, the number of edges in its subtree is at most 2·|leaves of T_|v|, giving a total complexity for the search O(n + 2·ocurrences).
+For m occurrences of P, at node v, the number of edges in its subtree is at most 2·|leaves of T_|v|, giving a total complexity for the search O(n + 2·ocurrences).
 2·occurrences is needed to find all occurrences,